Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 }
 ```

-Fill in the following fields:
+Fill in the following values:

-- `name` – the name of your offer;
+- `name`: enter the desired name of your offer.
-- `group` – leave it as `0`;
+- `group`: leave it as `0`.
-- `cancelable` – leave it as `False`;
+- `cancelable`: leave it as `False`.
-- `offerType` – must be either `2` for a solution offer or `3` for a data offer;
+- `offerType`: enter either `2` for a solution offer or `3` for a data offer.
-- `description` – the description of your offer, it may contain HTML;
+- `description`: enter the description of your offer, it may contain HTML.
-- `restrictions` – if your offer depends on existing offers (for example, on [Python Base Image](https://marketplace.superprotocol.com/solutions?offer=offerId%3D5) or [Node.js Base Image](https://marketplace.superprotocol.com/solutions?offer=offerId%3D6)), specify them here:
+- `restrictions`: specify your offer dependencies.
+If your offer depends on existing offers, for example, on [Python Base Image](https://marketplace.superprotocol.com/solutions?offer=offerId%3D5) or [Node.js Base Image](https://marketplace.superprotocol.com/solutions?offer=offerId%3D6):
-  + `offers` – state the IDs of such required offers, including the IDs of their dependencies.
+  + `offers`: state the IDs of such required offers, including the IDs of their dependencies.
 Put each ID in quotation marks and separate with a comma.
-See the examples below;
+See the examples below.
-  + `types` – state the types of the required offers.
-The type must be either `2` for a solution offer in `offers` or `3` for a data offer in `offers`.
-If there are several IDs in `offers`, state the type for each of them.
+  + `types`: state the types of the required offers.
+The type must be either `2` for a solution offer in `"offers"` or `3` for a data offer in `"offers"`.
+If there are several IDs in `"offers"`, state the type for each of them.
 Put each number in quotation marks and separate with a comma.
 See the examples below.

+Refer to the documentation of the [`offers update`](/developers/cli_commands/offers/offers/update) command to learn more.

+**Example 1**

-**Example 1**: For a solution offer identical to [Image Classification](/developers/offers/python-image), the part of `offer-info.json` that you have to fill out should look like this:
+ For a solution offer identical to [Image Classification](/developers/offers/python-image), the part of `offer-info.json` that you have to fill out should look like this:

 ```json
 "name": "Image Classification",